jessiesunpsych/personal-website/content/post/gradrecruitment/index.md

 Prospective students should be interested in at least one of the following research areas (click on the links to learn more):

-1. [**Moral improvement**](https://jessiesun.me/research/moralimprovement/): What inspires people to be more moral?
-What's stopping people from being more moral?
+1. [**Moral improvement**](https://jessiesun.me/research/moralimprovement/): What's stopping people from being more moral?
+What inspires people to become more moral?
 What kinds of interventions would make people more moral?
 2. [**Morality and well-being**](https://jessiesun.me/research/moralitywellbeing/): Are moral people happier, or is there a tradeoff between well-being and morality?
 Do people overestimate the costs and underestimate the benefits of being more moral?
 3. [**Social interactions and well-being**](https://jessiesun.me/research/socialinteractions/): What kinds of social interactions matter for well-being?
 Do some kinds of social interactions matter more for some people?
 Which pairings of personality traits predict better social experiences?